Monster Dog

-Monster Dog (Leviatán) is a 1986 Spanish horror film directed by Claudio Fragasso and starring Alice Cooper and Victoria Vera.
+Monster Dog (Leviatán) is a 1984 Spanish horror film directed by Claudio Fragasso and starring Alice Cooper and Victoria Vera.
+Cooper plays a rock star who returns to his hometown, which has been plagued by wild dog attacks.

 Plot summary

 Vince Raven (Cooper) is performing in the music video for his new song, "Identity Crisis."
 Later, Vince, Vince's girlfriend Sandra, and Vince's film crew drive to Vince's old childhood home to shoot a music video.

 While waiting for the crew, Jos, the caretaker of the house, prepares a welcome home party for Vince.
 He is interrupted when he begins hearing strange noises.
 After searching around the house, he walks outside to find a pack of wild canines growling outside his door.
 The canines outnumber him and attack him.

 That evening the crew continue their drive to the house.
 Along the way, they run into two police officers, Sheriff Morrison and Deputy Dan, who are standing at a barricade.
 The police warn the crew that there has been another "attack".
 After the crew leave, the sheriff and his deputy are both killed by the Monster Dog in the woods.

 The drive comes to a halt when Vince hits a German Shepherd with the van.
 The crew cannot stand to watch it suffer in pain, so Vince puts it to rest by killing it with a large rock.
 While the crew mourns the dog's death, an old man in blood-stained clothing attacks them.
 He warns them that they "will all die", except for Vince.
 The old man then runs into the woods.
 Vince and Sandra chase after him to get him to a hospital, but the Monster Dog scares them back into the van.

 When the crew finally arrives at the house, Jos is nowhere to be found.
 Vince is worried about what happened to Jos, so he takes a shotgun and searches around the house.
 While the crew waits for Vince to return, they discover the food for the party.
 After searching the house, Vince gives up and wanders into a room where he discovers a book about werewolves.

 Later that night Angela has a nightmare that the bloody old man murders everyone in the house.
 She runs from him and tries to get to Vince.
 She finds him reading a book in a rocking chair, his back toward her.
 She slowly walks up to him from behind until he gets up, revealing that he is the Monster Dog.
 Angela wakes up screaming and the crew tries to calm her down.
 She tells them about her dream and how Vince was a "werewolf".